moodev/fastly-java-client/README.md

 ### Using with Maven

-TODO: publish to public repository....
+Build and publish to your local repository.
+(I have not yet published publically to the public Nexus Repository)

-Add this dependency to your project's POM:
+Then add this dependency to your project's POM:

     <dependency>
         <groupId>com.moo.cdn</groupId>